SikanderGulzeb/CurrencyAPITest/README.md

 Before running the tests, ensure you have the following:

-A valid API key from FastForex.
-You will need this to authenticate your requests.
+* A valid API key from FastForex to authenticate your requests.
-Java Development Kit (JDK) installed on your machine.
+* JDK installed on your machine.
-Gradle build tool installed on your machine.
+* Gradle build tool installed on your machine.

 ### Getting Started

 To get started with the API tests, follow the steps below:

-Clone or download the project from the repository.
+* Clone or download the project from the repository.

-Open the project in your preferred IDE.
+* Open the project in your preferred IDE.

-Navigate to below directory
+* Navigate to below directory

             src/test/resources

-Open the below config file and replace the <API_KEY> placeholder with your actual API key obtained from FastForex.
+* Open the below config file and replace the <API_KEY> placeholder with your actual API key obtained from FastForex.

     config.properties